Zero-Dynamics/Cash-GPU-Miner-Nvidia/README.txt

 >>> Examples <<<

-Example for Dynamic Mining on mininpatriot.com with a single gpu in your system
+Example for Cash Mining on mininpatriot.com with a single gpu in your system
-    ccminer -t 1 -a argon2d -o stratum+tcp://mine.miningpatriot.com:4239 -u walletaddress -p c=DYN
+    ccminer -t 1 -a argon2d -o stratum+tcp://mine.miningpatriot.com:4239 -u walletaddress -p c=0DYNC

 For solo-mining you typically use -o http://127.0.0.1:xxxx where xxxx represents the rpcport number specified in your wallet's .conf file and you have to pass the same username